ch264/mock-repo-python-bb/README.md

+clone down my repo and insert your private and work email in run_script.py You need Python3 and pip3 instaled then

+ip3 install gitpython
+pip3 install pathlib
+python3 run_script.py
+and push up to your github

 **This is a mock repository.**

 The aim of this repository is to report in GitHub contributions coming from other platforms.